aweis89/ai-terminals.nvim/README.md

   *Tip:* When toggling a terminal in visual mode (`:h ai-terminals.toggle`), the selection is automatically sent *without* a trailing newline, allowing you to add further instructions before submitting.
 This uses bracketed paste mode for reliable multi-line input.
 * **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal (`:h ai-terminals.send_diagnostics`), formatted with severity, line/column numbers, messages, and the corresponding source code lines.
 * **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output and exit code to the active AI terminal (`:h ai-terminals.send_command_output`).
-Useful for running tests, linters, etc., and feeding results to the AI.
+Useful for running tests, linters, or even fetching information from other CLIs (e.g., `jira issue view MYTICKET-123`) and feeding results to the AI.
 * **📝 Prompt Keymaps:** Define custom keymaps (`:h ai-terminals.config`) to send pre-defined prompts to specific terminals.
   * **Selection Handling:** Configure whether the keymap includes visual selection (`include_selection` option, defaults to `true`).
     * If `true`, the keymap works in normal and visual modes.
 In visual mode, the selection is prefixed to the prompt.
     * If `false`, the keymap works only in normal mode and sends just the prompt.
   * **Submission Control:** Configure whether a newline is sent after the prompt (`submit` option, defaults to `true`).
   * **Dynamic Prompts:** Prompt text can be a string or a function that returns a string.
 Functions are evaluated when the keymap is triggered, allowing dynamic content (e.g., current file path).
 See example in `:h ai-terminals.config`.
+* **⌨️ Terminal Keymaps:** Define custom keymaps (`:h ai-terminals.config`) that only apply within the AI terminal buffers.
+  * **Modes:** Specify which modes the keymap applies to (e.g., "t" for terminal mode, "n" for normal mode within the terminal).
+Defaults to "t".
+  * **Actions:** Actions can be functions or strings (e.g., to close the terminal or send keys).

 ### 🔥 Aider Specific Features